rpkh/nes260/README.md

 ### Running NES260

-- open design_1.tcl and change the paths according to your local path
--  - line 161
--  - line 1166
--  - line 1172
+- Open Vivado 2022.1 and run the fpga\setup_project.tcl script
+   - Click on Tools &rarr; Run Tcl Script... &rarr; <project_location>\fpga\setup_project.tcl
-- Compile the Vivado project (source design_1.tcl)
+- Compile the Vivado project
 - generate the XSA file
 - open Vitis and create a new platform using the previous XSA file
 - create a new application project and import all the sources from "sw" directory